 As for their application, cold rooms can be used to store a variety of items across industries.
 The most common items include biopharmaceutical and pharmaceutical products, textiles, tobacco products, perishable foods, flowers, delicate plants, artworks, and even rare books.

 Precise temperature control of certain drugs and medical devices is especially important to prevent material corruption and guarantee usage safety.
 Laboratory reagents, dialyzers, disinfectant solutions, sterilants, burn treatment products, and dental restorative materials, for example, are all highly temperature sensitive and require routine or consistent refrigeration to be effective.
-Cold rooms also can be utilized to process or slow down chemical reactions in engineering settings.
+A cold storage room also can be utilized to process or slow down chemical reactions in engineering settings.
 And as mentioned above, if sensitive materials need to be temperature-regulated during transit, cold rooms can help there too.